mannasoumya/vm-go/README.md

 - **DROP** : Remove Value from top of Stack
 - **JMP_IF** (Operand Int) : Jump If int64 is not 0
 - **NOT** : !0 -> 0 and !0 -> 1 on the top of the Stack
+- **EQI** : Perform Integer Equality on top two values of stack, consumes them and push 1 if equal and 0 otherwise on top of Stack
+- **EQF** : Perform Float Equality on top two values of stack, consumes them and push 1 if equal and 0 otherwise on top of Stack